 Where does her future lie?
 The supposed invasion is coming soon and Olivine doesn’t have much time to decide.

-She’s the One Who Doesn’t Say Much will be available August 2021.
+She’s the One Who Doesn’t Say Much will be available August 13, 2021 and you can pre-order it now.

-More information about the adventures of the remaining three sisters will be coming soon.
+More information about the adventures of the remaining two sisters will be coming soon.